-The skills you gain through studying an English degree are marketable in most career areas.
-Find some ideas about what you could do…
+The skills you gain through studying English are marketable in most sectors.
+Read on for inspiration on where you could use your degree

 Jobs directly related to your degree include:

 - Magazine journalist